 binding (the symbol) into the list called names.

-It uses another yet to be defined function map, which
+It uses another yet to be defined function map

 in PScheme: